Camping Around Europe

 Sleeping bags and pads: Sleeping bags can be warm even in frigid weather.
 Down-filled bags can be stuffed into a small bag and tossed into a suitcase.
 However, synthetic bags dry out more quickly if they get soggy.
 Ground pads and air mattresses are easy to roll up, weigh practically nothing, and make the ground feel much softer.
-They are also good for insulation in chilly weather.
+They are also suitable for insulation in chilly weather.

-Backpacks: Backpack designers have come up with an amazing variety of lightweight, well-balanced packs that seem able to hold everything that anyone might own.
+Backpacks: Backpack designers have developed many lightweight, well-balanced packs that can hold everything anyone might own.
 Of course, they’re unnecessary if you travel by car, but backpacks are still helpful for storing belongings in a compact, organized place, even if you never take them out of the vehicle.
 Small daypacks are good for hikes and sightseeing.

 Eating: One of the most wonderful things about Europe is the food.
 The eye-popping supermarkets can supply you with whatever you might need and are attractions in themselves.
 If you want to cook, bring along a small butane stove or buy one when you’re there.

 Clothing: Bring special clothing if you plan to hike, mountain climb, or participate in other outdoor activities.
-Many campgrounds have laundry facilities, and the washers are usually of very high quality.
+Many campgrounds have laundry facilities, and the washers are usually very high quality.

 The tourist offices of the countries you plan to visit will be happy to supply you with lists of campgrounds.
 Make sure you have a map that shows their locations.
 One of the best things about camping is that you can ramble wherever you please, and when you start thinking about finding a place to stay, a campground is usually close by.
 You don’t need reservations; even if you show up after the office is closed, you can still go in and set up your tent.
-Simply register and pay the next morning.
+Register and pay the following day.

 Most Europeans are used to dealing with people who don’t speak their language and handle it smoothly.
-They are usually very easy to communicate with and appreciate any effort on your part.
+They are usually easy to communicate with and appreciate any effort on your part.
 A phrasebook can come in handy.

 A Camping Secret